WaffleSmacker/IronMarioTracker/README.md

 Check out the [releases page](https://github.com/WaffleSmacker/IronMarioTracker/releases) to get the most recent version of the tracker.
 Download the IronMarioTracker.zip file.

+# Requirements
+This script is fully supported only on the latest version of Bizhawk.
+Old versions are known to have compatibility problems with more modern Lua code such as that used in the tracker.

 # Usage
 Unzip and load this script into the Lua Console of Bizhawk after you load the IronMario ROM.
 To toggle the song title display, press L+R+A+B.